-On June 1, the Confederates renewed their assaults against the Federals who had brought up more reinforcements but made little headway.
+On June 1, the Confederates renewed their assaults against the Federals, who had brought up more reinforcements but made little headway.
 Both sides claimed victory.
 Confederate brigadier Robert H. Hatton was killed.
-Of the approximate 84,000 men engaged, the Union lost approximately 5,738 and the Confederate, 7,997.
+Of the approximately 84,000 men engaged, the Union lost approximately 5,738 and the Confederate, 7,997.

 Oak Grove (June 25, 1862) – Also known as the battle of French’s Field or King’s School House, this event also took place in Henrico County.
-The first of the Seven Days’ battles began on June 25th when Major General George B. McClellan advanced his lines along the Williamsburg Road with the objective of bringing Richmond within range of his siege guns.
-Union forces attacked over swampy ground with inconclusive results, and darkness halted the fighting.
+The first of the Seven Days’ battles began on June 25th when Major General George B. McClellan advanced his lines along the Williamsburg Road to bring Richmond within range of his siege guns.
+Union forces attacked over the swampy ground with inconclusive results, and darkness halted the fighting.
 McClellan’s attack was not strong enough to derail the Confederate General Robert E. Lee, that already had been set in motion.
 The next day, Lee seized the initiative by attacking at Beaver Dam Creek north of the Chickahominy.
-In the end, 516 federal soldiers lost their lives as well as 541 Confederates.
+In the end, 516 federal soldiers lost their lives, as well as 541 Confederates.

 Richmond National Battlefield Park